We want to make sure we don’t push China into a corner and China wants to make sure it doesn’t push us into a corner. That’s the real story of 2034.

 Both authors of 2034 were born with Sun-Pluto:

 - Elliot Ackerman – opposition, 2°18′

 - James Stavridis – opposition, 0°23′

-In addition, Ackerman had a transit from Pluto to his natal Sun during the writing of the book.
+In addition, Ackerman had a transit from Pluto to his natal Sun while writing the book.
 The book was released on March 9, 2021, also on a global Sun-Pluto transit (sextile, 6°49′).

-This Sun-Pluto complex perfectly matches the book’s intention.
-Unlike all the other episodes of our Sun-Pluto series, here we have a case where Sun-Pluto natives write a warning story to bring to light (Sun) the terrifying reality of a war (Pluto) between China and the United States, precisely to prevent the two countries from entering (Stavridis’s expression is sleepwalking) in a confrontation that will easily escalate into disaster for both sides and, quite possibly, for the rest of the world.
+This Sun-Pluto complex fits perfectly with the intent of the book.
+Unlike all other episodes in our Sun-Pluto series, we have here a case of Sun-Pluto natives writing a cautionary tale to bring to light (Sun) the terrifying reality of war (Pluto) between China and the United States, precisely to prevent the two countries from entering (Stavridis’s expression is sleepwalking) into a confrontation that could easily escalate into disaster for both sides and possibly for the rest of the world.

-Based on the current geopolitical situation and the “years of experience of the authors at the highest and most classified levels of national security”, 2034 constellates (Sun) a dark (Pluto), but very possible future, which is therapeutically brought to light, precisely to be avoided:
+Based on the current geopolitical situation and the authors’ “years of experience at the highest and most classified levels of national security,” 2034 constellates (Sun) a dark (Pluto) but very possible future, which is therapeutically brought to light precisely to be avoided:

 It’s cautionary fiction, not predictive fiction.
 If you stop and think about it, part of the reason we never ended up going to war with the Soviet Union was [that we] had a lot of Cold War literature that tells us how terrible that outcome would be.
 Think Dr. Strangelove, On the Beach, Fail-Safe, and The Bedford Incident.”